Eli Cohen (politician, born 1949): Biography

-Eli Cohen was born in Jerusalem to a family who immigrated from Tunisia to Israel.
+Cohen was born in Jerusalem to a family who immigrated to Israel from Tunisia.
 He studied mathematics and physics at the Hebrew University of Jerusalem, gaining a BA and his MBA degree from the University of West London.
 He served as a Betar emissary to North America and director of the Settlement Department of the World Zionist Organization.

 Political and diplomatic career

 A former deputy head of the Ma'ale Adumim council, he was placed 23rd on the Likud list for the 1999 elections, but missed out on a seat as the party won only 19 seats.
-However, he entered the Knesset on 22 February 2002 as a replacement for Joshua Matza.
+However, he entered the Knesset on 22 February 2002 as a replacement for Yehoshua Matza.
 He lost his seat in the 2003 elections.

-Cohen served as ambassador to Japan from 2004 to 2007.He is the author of several books in Japanese about Israeli and Japanese culture and about Bushido lifestyle in contemporary Japan.
+Cohen served as ambassador to Japan from 2004 to 2007.
+He is the author of several books in Japanese about Israeli and Japanese culture and about Bushido lifestyle in contemporary Japan.

+In 1995, Cohen was appointed head of the delegation and search team to the Himalayan Mountains in Bhutan and Tibet in a successful search for a friend’s lost son.
+In 2018, in recognition of this act and a lifetime of public service, he received both the Rising Sun Silver and Gold Award from the Emperor of Japan.